DallasHoff/sqlocal/README.md

 - 🧵 Runs the SQLite engine in a web worker so queries do not block the main thread
 - 📂 Persists data to the origin private file system, which is optimized for fast file I/O
 - 🔒 Each user can have their own private database instance
-- 🚀 Simple API; just create a database and start running SQL queries
+- 🚀 Simple API; just name your database and start running SQL queries
 - 🛠️ Works with Kysely and Drizzle ORM for making type-safe queries

 ## Examples